Akkadius/rclone-multi/README.md

 # rclone-multi

-A simple wrapper for rclone for multi-remote backup operations
+A simple wrapper for [rclone](https://rclone.org/overview/) for multi-remote backup operations.

 Built for personal backup needs, available for whoever finds useful.

+For example, if you send backups to `dropbox` and another `ssh` remote host at the same time, this simplifies what you need to wire up in scripts.

 ```
  INFO  [rclone-multi] A simple wrapper for rclone for multi-remote backup operations